planck-repl/planck/README.md

 sudo apt-get install planck
 ```

-For other Linux distros, see Building below.
+For other Linux distros, [download](https://planck-repl.org/binaries/) a binary or see [Building](https://github.com/planck-repl/planck#building) below.

 # Using